ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ## Introduction

 In this blog post we'll take a brief look at some of the lessons learned while creating a cross-platform location sharing app.

-Why did I make this app?
-Well, have a think - how many apps on your phone have the ability to share the real-time location of taxis, deliveries or people?
-Even [the map itself is enough for some many](https://www.geoguessr.com)!
-There's a lot you can do here, but I settled on a local exploration app for small groups of friends.
-With any luck, it'll be released in the near future so I'll only be showing sample code and speaking in relation to a subset of the core functionality.
+There's a lot you can do with real-time geolocation data, but I settled on a local exploration app for small groups of friends.
+With any luck it'll be released in the near future so I'll only be referencing a subset of the core functionality.

-Using Angular with [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/), I was able to build a cross-platform app using native features and view components with a single codebase.
-Some of the key features include:
+Some of the key features are:

 - Authentication with Google SSO
 - Share location data with other users
 - Match location with pre-configured GPS landmarks server-side
 - Render avatars on a map and update user locations in real-time

+TODO: **add a gif of the location tracking here**

+I implemented these features this with a single codebase written in Angular, using [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/) to build a cross-platform app with native features.

-You can find [details of the architecture and deployment at the end of the article](#bonus-content-a-closer-look-at-how-the-app-works) but for now let's jump right into the findings from early user testing.
+You can find [details of the architecture and deployment at the end of the article](#bonus-content-a-closer-look-at-how-the-app-works) but for now let's jump right into the findings from initial user testing and find out where I went wrong.

 ## Findings from Test #1 with real users